ContainerCraft/100DaysOfHomelab/hardware/CENTOS.md

 ```sh
   sudo dd if=~/Downloads/$NAME_OF_UBUNTU_ISO_FILE of=/dev/$DEVICE bs=1024k conv=sync status=progress
 ```
-And now wait until USB drive is done writing the file.
-The USB should blink showing activity for a while after the command is run
+And now wait until the USB drive is done writing the file.
+The USB should blink showing activity for a while after the command is run.

 ### 03. Install CentOS on all nodes
 > NOTE: when planning an install on a system with more than one storage device